itemir/signalk-starlink/README.md

 Starlink also includes a GPS.
 You can optionally utilize it as a backup GPS for your Signal K network or NMEA 2000.
 To do so, grant location access on the local network using the Starlink app.
 Navigate to your Starlink app, and follow `Advanced -> Debug Data -> Allow access on local network (at the very bottom)`.
 Additionally, toggle on the Use Starlink as a GPS source option in the plugin configuration.

-Currently, the plugin publishes the following information under network.providers.starlink:
+Currently, the plugin publishes the following information under `network.providers.starlink`:
 * `status`: Either "online" or "offline"
 * `hardware`: Starlink hardware version
 * `software`: Starlink software version